Top 10 Countries with Most Gold Reserves

 Interesting Facts:

-- The Central Bank of Russia has been actively buying gold to reduce dependence on US dollar reserves and Western financial systems
+• The People's Bank of China has steadily accumulated gold as part of its strategy to reduce dependence on US dollar holdings

-- Russia's gold reserves have increased dramatically, from approximately 400 tonnes in 2000 to over 2,300 tonnes today
+• China's official gold reserves have increased dramatically, from around 600 tonnes in 2000 to more than 2,340 tonnes today

 4. France - 2,437.0 Tonnes